Wealthy Affiliate is not a pyramid scheme and I’m going to prove it to you.

 This is probably the most important question of them all which is why I want to get real with you here for a second.

-You’ll hear people promoting WA claiming you can build a website in 30 seconds and while this is 100% true, without investing your time and effort in creating content and building your site out, it will just sit there doing nothing.
+You’ll hear people promoting WA claiming you can build a website in 30 seconds and while this is 100% true, without investing the time and effort into creating content and building your site out, it will just sit there gathering dust.

 Because generating an income through affiliate marketing is not easy or automatic.
 If you are going to go into this you need to know it will take time…